Skip to main content

 Species: Unknown Game Cover

-Species: Unknown is a single player and multiplayer survival shooter game with horror and science fiction themes.
+Species: Unknown is a single player and multiplayer survival shooter game with a horror theme.
 It was developed by WanadevStudio and was released on October 23, 2025.
 It received overwhelmingly positive reviews from players.

 Species: Unknown is a first-person survival horror game, playable in co-op with up to 4 players (private or public servers) or solo.
 You play as a mercenary sent aboard an abandoned spaceship.
 Your job?
 Execute high-risk contracts, make it out alive, and claim your reward.
 But keep in mind that you’re not alone.
 Something is hunting you… Form a squad of up to 4 players to take on different con…